WeibelLab/ChronoSense/README.md

 - On "Stop Recording," the user is now able to name the file and change the file extension.
 They can also select the save path.
 - UI has been cleaned up and scales correctly with window adjustments and different resolution monitors.
 - "Scaffolding" in the UI has been removed and now more accurately represents the final product.
 - Saved video files are now scrubbable and have the correct metadata of a normal video file.
+- Removed extra packages (package.json & require() statements)and resolved npm security issues.